Crown Hill Cemetery: 20th century

 Preservation of the cemetery's monuments and structures remained an ongoing concern to Crown Hill's board.
 The Crown Hill Heritage Foundation, a nonprofit corporation, was established in 1984 to raise funds for restoration of the cemetery's historic buildings and its grounds.
 By 1997 the foundation had raised $1.8 million, with an additional $3.2 million raised later, to restore the Gothic Chapel and make other improvements to the cemetery.
 In the 1990s Crown Hill added a mortuary and a new crematorium.

 On February 28, 1973, Crown Hill Cemetery, including the National Cemetery, was listed on the National Register of Historic Places.
 The National Cemetery portion, which is listed separately, was added to the National Register on April 29, 1999.

+On October 19, 1976, the Indiana Historical Bureau and the Board of Corporators of Crown Hill Cemetery erected a historical marker for the cemetery honoring its historic significance to Indiana and the United States.

-The first African American female, Cynthia Strayhorn Whisler, served as the Managing Director of Crown Hill Cemetery in 1996.
+The first African American female, Cynthia Strayhorn Whisler, served as the managing director of Crown Hill Cemetery in 1996.
 Milton O. Thompson, a lawyer, former deputy Marion County prosecutor, and founder of a sports and entertainment management company became the board's first African American member.
 Hilary Stour Salatich, a Conseco executive and civic leader, became the first female corporator in 1997.